astralfrontier/chaosfrontier-org-wiki/games/games/flip-a-card/2019-march-prototype.md

 * If more than one player gets a Hit, prefer the player with the most at stake in the fiction
 * If nobody gets a Hit, the group may choose or decide randomly

+Flip side:

+* "Nothing happens" is not a valid outcome

 ## Dice
 Top side: